mykhakos/FreshPointSync/docs/source/product/compare_product_data.rst

 Comparing Product Snapshots
 ===========================

-This chapter demonstrates how to monitor changes in product data over time using the ``Product`` class.
-By comparing snapshots of a product at different points in time, you can analyze changes such as price and quantity updates.
-This will help you understand how the ``Product`` class can be used to track and manage product information effectively.
+Product listings can change frequently due to price adjustments, stock updates, or other modifications.
+You can track these changes by comparing ``Product`` snapshots of the same product at different points in time.

 We start with two snapshots of the same product taken at different times.

 .. code-block:: python

+    from time import time
     from freshpointsync import Product
-    from time import time

     # create the previous product snapshot (10 seconds ago)
-    prod_prev = Product(
+    product_prev = Product(
-        id_=195,
-        name='Harboe Cola',
-        category='Nápoje',
-        is_vegetarian=False,
+        id_=99,
+        name='Pappudio Croissant sýrový',
+        category='Sendviče, wrapy, tortilly, bagety',
+        is_vegetarian=True,
         is_gluten_free=False,
-        quantity=10,
-        price_curr=25.5,
-        price_full=30,
+        quantity=4,
+        price_curr=40.26,
+        price_full=57.52,
-        pic_url='',
+        pic_url='',  # omitted for brevity
         location_id=296,
         location='Elektroline',
         timestamp=time() - 10  # timestamp ten seconds ago
     )

     # create the current product snapshot (current time)
-    prod_curr = Product(
+    product_curr = Product(
-        id_=195,
-        name='Harboe Cola',
-        category='Nápoje',
-        is_vegetarian=False,
+        id_=99,
+        name='Pappudio Croissant sýrový',
+        category='Sendviče, wrapy, tortilly, bagety',
+        is_vegetarian=True,
         is_gluten_free=False,
-        quantity=5,
-        price_curr=30,
-        price_full=30,
+        quantity=0,
+        price_curr=57.52,
+        price_full=57.52,
-        pic_url='',
+        pic_url='',  # omitted for brevity
         location_id=296,
         location='Elektroline',
-        timestamp=time()  # current timestamp
+        timestamp=time()  # timestamp ten seconds ago
     )

-In this example, the previous snapshot of the *Harboe Cola* beverage has a quantity of 10 and is on sale for 25.5 CZK, while the current snapshot has a quantity of 5 and costs 30 CZK.
+In this example, we create two snapshots of the "Pappudio Croissant sýrový" product.
+The previous snapshot has a quantity of 4 pieces and is on sale for 40.26 CZK, while the current snapshot is out of stock and costs 57.52 CZK.
 The product ID, name, category, and location remain the same.

 Comparing Product Timestamps
 ----------------------------